SelfCareMap

 Ingredients:

-• 2 tablespoons plain, unsweetened yogurt
+• 2 tablespoons plain, unsweetened yogurt (Greek yogurt works best for a thicker consistency)

-• 1 teaspoon honey (optional, for softness)
+• 1 teaspoon honey (optional, for added softness and a touch of shine)

 How to use:

-5. Follow with a gentle shampoo.
+5. Follow with a gentle, sulfate-free shampoo.

 💡 Maximize Your At-Home Refresh